michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/schedule-menu-packing/sample-menu.md

 **LUNCH&nbsp;**

 Lunches are picnic style at the work sites.
-There will be: A variety of lunchmeat sandwiches, chips, a fruit or vegetable and a treat like a granola bar or cookie.
+There will be: A variety of lunchmeat sandwiches, chips, a fruit or vegetable, and a treat like a granola bar or cookie.
 Peanut butter and jelly will be available each day.&nbsp;

 Beverages on the work site:&nbsp;